AnhPTse161045/SWP391_Group2_DiamondShop/eleanorshop/README.md

 THis is Group 2 react App

+I love Mi MiTom

-This App is About Diamond ,we sell diamond
+This App is About Diamond ,we sell

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).